 How Can I Make My Life Better?

-Social workers can provide education, counseling about lifestyle changes, and referrals to support groups.
-Your social worker can also help your family find a temporary place to stay near the hospital, provide information about community resources, and help you with any other needs.
+They can provide education, counseling about lifestyle changes, and referrals to support groups.
+Your social worker can also help your family find a temporary place to stay near the hospital, provide information about community resources, and help you with other needs.

-Individual counseling.
-Sometimes people have problems that are better addressed one on one.
-By getting individual counseling, you may feel more comfortable talking about sensitive or private feelings you have about your illness and its impact on your life and relationships.
+Individual counselors.
+You may feel more comfortable talking one-on-one with a counselor about your illness and its impact on your life and relationships.

-Counseling services can help patients and their families talk about concerns and come up with ways to cope.
+Counseling services can help you or your family members talk about concerns and come up with ways to cope.
 Plus, mental health care professionals can create a treatment plan to meet your specific needs and gain a sense of control over your life and your quality of life.
-If necessary, medicine to treat depression may be prescribed.
+If necessary, they might prescribe you medicine to treat depression.

-Support groups.
-Support groups are a very useful sharing experience.
-They provide an environment where you can learn new ways of dealing with your illness.
+Support groups can help you learn new ways of dealing with your illness.